Skip to content

 • Death of the Pension holder.
 Typically there is a survivor benefit, but what else?
 Does the surviving spouse get medical benefits?
 How big is the survivor benefit?

 • Separation of the Pension Holder from their spouse.
 Remember separation is not the same as divorce.
-If you get separated, go live common law with someone else and then pass away, who has rights to the Pension?
-Better go figure that one out.
+If you get separated, live common law with someone else, and then pass away, who has rights to the Pension?
+You should figure that one out.

 • What happens if the pension holder dies and there are dependent children, do they receive any survivor benefits?

-Lots of interesting questions to go figure out, as having a Pension is a massive benefit for your retirement planning, you would do well to understand all the “ins and outs” of your pension program.
+There are lots of interesting questions to explore.
+Having a pension is a massive benefit for your retirement planning.
+You should understand all the “ins and outs” of your pension program.

 Thanks to Jim Yih also, for his post Differences Between Personal Pension Splitting and CPP, which I cribbed some information from.